gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 - Gimlet instances encrypt sensitive database fields in the database.
 - K3s encrypts its secrets that are stored in Postgresql.

+### Monitoring

+We use a Prometheus / Grafana stack for monitoring, UptimeRobot for uptime monitoring, and PagerDuty for our on-call.

 ## How Hetzner has been so far?

-- node provisioning time: we use stock node types.
-Only expect linear scaleup. provisioning has been manual, but fast: 15mins.
-- we used hetzner a couple of years earlier.
-It has been stable enough back than and today too.
+We used Hetzner a couple of years back.
+It has been stable enough back than and also today.

+We use stock node types and only expect linear scaling.
+We provision nodes manually which takes around fifteen minutes until we can log in.
+We heared from friends, that this is not the case for custom machine types, but we will cross this bridge when we get there.

-- One improvement since our previous ride has been the VLAN feature.
-Has been easy to setup and stable.
-One thing we couldn't achive though: connecting our dedicated nodes with Hetzner Cloud VMs.
+An improvement since our previous ride with Hetzner is the VLAN feature.
+It was straightforward to set up based on the documentation and it has been stable so far.
+One thing we could not achieve though: connecting our dedicated nodes with Hetzner Cloud VMs.
+We are using dedicated nodes, but we could spin up VMs for small tasks if the VLAN would work between those.

-this is a snapshot where we are.

-if you need xxx
+That's it for now.
+It is a snapshot of where we are currently, expect a follow up post in 12 months, or earlier if something changes significantly.

+As always, if you want to deploy to Kubernetes using the best of open-source tools out of the box, our self-serve SaaS early access is open on [https:/gimlet.io/signup](https:/gimlet.io/signup).

 Onwards!